olekogrodowczyk/CheckOverSql/README.md

 Firstly, the algorithm will check if the bodies are the same and will keep checking. <br />
 Secondly, the algorithm will check columns and they're the same so also will keep checking. <br />
 Thirdly, the algorithm will check only number of columns of these two queries and result is 2155 and 2155 so it will keep checking. <br />
-Fourthly, the algorithm will check values and make an intersection of these two queries so this query will be created and executed: <br />
+Fourthly, the algorithm will check values and make an intersection of these two queries so the following query will be created and executed: <br />
 ```
+SELECT COUNT(*) AS COUNT FROM (
 SELECT * FROM (SELECT *, ROW_NUMBER() OVER(ORDER BY(SELECT NULL)) AS RowNumber FROM
 (Select ord.Id OrderId, oi.UnitPrice UnitPriceOrderItem, p.Package from OrderItems oi
 INNER JOIN Orders ord ON ord.Id = oi.OrderId